Dedicated Development Team: A Mere Name or a Real Characteristic?

 Step 1: Consider development capabilities

-You have surely done some preliminary research on this point while looking for development companies.
-At this point, you should dive deeper into the services and solutions that the company offers.
+Surely, development capabilities were the number-one criteria of your choice at the previous stages.
+Now, you should dive deeper into the services and solutions that the chosen company offers.
 Is there a technology you prefer in their tech stack?
 Are they willing to suggest some time- and cost-efficient solutions?
 Will they be able to provide you with, for example, UI/IX design or DevOps services if you suddenly need some?

-During this step, you should make sure that the dedicated software development team has versatile skills and expertise but does not disperse their focus over numerous technologies.
+At this point, you should make sure that the dedicated software development team has versatile skills and expertise but does not disperse their focus over numerous technologies.

 Step 2: Check the portfolio

-Look through the projects that the company has developed.
-Usually, those are on their corporate website, but you can ask for information about more case studies via email.
+A portfolio of the chosen agency can tell a lot.
+Usually, the main information about the projects developed by a company is mentioned on their corporate website, but you can ask for information about more case studies via email.
 Are there a lot of them?
 Are there any major companies you are familiar with?
 Do the solutions seem successful?
 Is there a project similar to yours?

 Step 3: Contact former or current clients

-If you see the name of a client in projects portfolio or in Clutch reviews, find them on LinkedIn and ask about their experience with the company.
+If you see a client’s name in a projects portfolio or in Clutch reviews, find them on LinkedIn and ask about their experience with the company.
 You can also ask the team to provide you with a list of clients.
 Talk to these people and ask them what was good about cooperating with the company, what could be improved, and how satisfactory the outcome was.

 Peer reviews are the most honest and fair assessment of one’s service.
 If you talk to former clients of a software development company, you get a clear picture of what your cooperation may look like.